Kritika's Product Portfolio

 Design Philosophy

-• Navigation: BottomNavigation for Trips, Map, Photos, Expenses, and Profile sections
+• Navigation: BottomNav for Trips, Map, Photos, Expenses, and Profile

-• Quick Actions: FloatingActionButton for instant journaling or uploading photos
+• Quick Actions: FloatingActionButton for instant journaling or uploads

-• Performance: LazyColumn & LazyGrid for scalable rendering of entries and media
+• Performance: LazyColumn & LazyGrid for smooth rendering

 Tech Stack & Tools